blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 Yet, the **Eligible Privacy Scope** is independent to [Retention Policy](./RFC-PRIV.md#retention-policy).
 A particular Data Capture Fragment MAY be associated with a non-empty Eligible Privacy Scope yet [be evaluated as expired under its Retention Policy](#resolving-retention-policies) and as such may need to be deleted anyway.

 ### Set Operations over Privacy Scope

+#### Set-Theoretic Operations over Privacy Scope

+A Privacy Scope consists of a set of [Privacy Scope Triples](#privacy-scope-triples).
+All set operations (union, intersection, inclusion, etc.) are performed over Privacy Scopes taking into account the [Privacy Scope Triples](#privacy-scope-triples) equivalence.

+Privacy Scopes MAY first be resolved to all of their equivalent [Privacy Scope Triples](#privacy-scope-triples), over which simple set-theoretic operations MAY be applied.

 #### <a name="updateConsent"></a>Operations over consents